Grampun/i-Park-Launch-Page-App-Design/README.md

 </ul>

 The mock-up was constructed by a UX student Noel D'anastasi & myself.
-The pre-launch page was inspired by a template I had found online (https://startbootstrap.com/template-overviews/new-age/), and was changed to satisfy our needs for the presentation.
+The pre-launch page was inspired by a template I had found online (New Age - davidtmiller), and was changed to satisfy our needs for the presentation.

 Thanks to various components added to the presentation and 3 sleeples nights of hard-work, my team i-Park Solutions, managed to take home the prize, making the sacrifice well worth it!